hansrune/HANmeter/README.md

 ## Standalone use

-You can use the HANdomo.py as a HAN utility in a number of ways
+You can use `HANdomo.py` script as a HAN utility in a number of ways

 ### Read from /dev/HANserial